altexdim/sourcemod-plugin-gungame/README.txt

 Changelog
 ---------
+    1.0.5.0:
+        + Providing "AfkAction" = 0 in gungame.config.txt will disables kicking/moving
+            to specs afk players without disabling afk management completely.
+        + Added config variable to allow level up after round end - "AllowLevelUpAfterRoundEnd".
+        + Added config variable to strip dead players weapons so that their weapons can't be picked up - "StripDeadPlayersWeapon".
+        + Timer moved to hint box instead of screen center.
+        + Added ticking sound for the last 5 warmup seconds.
+        + Added global forward GG_OnWarmupEnd which fire when GG warmup is over.
+        * All "play" sounds replaced with EmitSound.
+        * All chat texts are moved to translation files.

     1.0.4.1:
         * Fixed bug:
             - its seems like there is a bug in the latest release with the two new cvars.
 I